bsovic23/klc-heat-map/README.md

 * Add a back end server to allow for direct update of data
 * Add city/zip code "heat map" to the homepage application
+* Add navbar with version tab history, in depth city analysis
+* Add functionality to look by region

 ## Screenshots